Anonymous-Phunter/PHunter/README.md

 ## Supplementary Information
 ### **Tree Structure**
-Based on the Backus-Naur Form (BNF) of Jimple, we define the Type, Data of the Tree Structure in the tool.
+Based on the Backus-Naur Form (BNF) of Jimple, we define the ExprType, Data of the Tree Structure in the tool.
 |ExprType|Data|Children|Example|
 |---|---|---|---|
 |Comparator|Comparator Symbols|two tree nodes, representing the left and right operands|">", ">=", "==", "!=", etc |